-The Model Explorer of InfoWater Pro is a very important component as it allows the user to activate a scenario, choose an output source, view the information of the active element, access all hydraulic modeling objects such as curves and patterns, and launch any available command of InfoWater Pro.
+The Model Explorer of InfoWater Pro is a very important component as it allows you to activate a scenario, choose an output source, view the information of the active element, access all hydraulic modeling objects such as curves and patterns, and launch any available command of InfoWater Pro.

-The Attribute Tab provides you with tools to view, modify and alter data pertaining to any one InfoWater element such as a pipe, junction, valve, pump, tank and/or a reservoir.
+The Attribute Tab provides you with tools to view, modify, and alter data pertaining to any one InfoWater Pro element such as a pipe, junction, valve, pump, tank and/or a reservoir.
 It provides also a quick means to inspect output data relating to that element.
 The Output data section is available only after a successful model run.
-Additionally other features allow you to locate (search) elements, create default values and assign specific values through the Tools menu.
+Additionally other features allow you to locate (search) elements, create default values, and assign specific values through the Tools menu.

 Run Manager - Use this button to launch the Run Manager dialog box.
 Click here to learn more about the InfoWater Run Manager.

 Current Time & Time Selector - Displays the current simulation time of the output displayed and includes a slider to change the current output time.

 Attribute Toolbar - For toolbar information, see: Attribute Toolbar.